-You can and should demand greatness from your ad management partner to complement the amazing content you create on your website.
-Not all ad management companies are alike, so it’s important to know what to look for and which questions to ask.
+You can and should demand the best from your ad management partner to complement the amazing content you create on your website.
+Not all ad management companies are alike, so here’s what to look for and which questions to ask.

 1. Strong industry relationships

-A good ad manager has strong relationships with companies across the industry — companies that independent publishers can’t access on their own.
+A good ad manager has strong relationships with companies across the industry — companies that independent creators can’t access on their own.

-Most ad management companies work with Google but the gold standard is to be a Google Certified Publishing Partner.
-This means Google has thoroughly vetted their business practices, products, and customer service, and they have a proven track record of working in publishers’ best interests.
+Most ad management companies work with Google, but the gold standard is to be a Google Certified Publishing Partner.
+This means Google has thoroughly vetted their business practices, products, and customer service, and they have a proven track record of working in creators’ best interests.

 You’ll want an ad management partner with such a great reputation in the industry that advertisers are eager to negotiate unique deals, special campaigns, and exclusive access that you can’t get anywhere else.

 A wise ad manager also knows that more isn’t always better.
 Giving the wrong partners access to your site can undermine its long-term success and value to advertisers.
 Look for a partner who is just as committed to keeping the bad guys out as they are to working with the good guys.

 Questions to ask